cloud-hypervisor/cloud-hypervisor/docs/debug-port.md

 cloud-hypervisor: 19.762449ms: DEBUG:vmm/src/vm.rs:510 -- [Debug I/O port: Firmware code 0x0] 0.019004 seconds
 cloud-hypervisor: 403.499628ms: DEBUG:vmm/src/vm.rs:510 -- [Debug I/O port: Firmware code 0x1] 0.402744 seconds
 ```

+### Debug console port

+The debug console is inspired by QEMU and Bochs, which have a similar feature.
+By default, the I/O port `0xe9` is used.
+This port can be configured like a
+console.
+Thus, it can print to a tty, a file, or a pty, for example.

+### Firmware debug port

+The firmware debug port is also a simple port that prints all bytes written to
+it.
+The firmware debug port only prints to stdout.

+## When do I need these ports?

+The ports are on the one hand interesting for firmware or kernel developers, as
+they provide an easy way to print debug information from within a guest.
+Furthermore, you can patch "normal" software to measure certain events, such as
+the boot time of a guest.

+## Which port should I choose?

+The `0x80` debug port and the port of the firmware debug device are always
+available.
+The debug console must be activated via the command line, but
+provides more configuration options.

+You can use different ports for different aspect of your logging messages.